 2021 Marathon FAQs

 At 6:30 am, participants and spectators will take a specially-chartered scenic train ride from the historic train station in Jim Thorpe, PA.
-Water and restrooms will be available on the train as we travel roughly 25 miles through the gorgeous Lehigh Gorge State park to White Haven, PA.
+Water and restrooms will be available on the train as we travel roughly 25 miles through the gorgeous Lehigh Gorge section of the D&L Trail that runs through Lehigh Gorge State park to White Haven, PA.

 Participants will de-train and walk a block to the starting area of the full marathon, which will begin at 8:00 am at the corner of Susquehanna and Main Streets (at the trail head of the D&L Trail).